mati3230/smartsegmentation/README.md

 ## Requirements

-A python interpreter with version 3.6.8 is assumed.
-It is recommended to use virtualenv or a seperate anaconda environment.
-All requirements will be installed in the requirements section.
+A python interpreter of the version 3.6.8 is assumed.
+It is recommended to use [virtualenv](https://virtualenv.pypa.io/en/latest/) or a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+All requirements will be installed in the installation section.

 * [Segmentation Environment](https://github.com/mati3230/segmentation)
 * [Stable-Baselines](https://github.com/mati3230/stable-baselines)